AlexiaNi/BSafe/README.md

      - PIL
      - sqlite3

-    Install in terminal using "pip install <module name>" !!!
+    Install by terminal using "pip install <module name>" !!!
 Database not yet ecrypted !!!